What Makes Fishing Rainy Lake Special?

-The exceptional fishing at Rainy Lake may be the best kept secret in the state of Minnesota.
+The exceptional fishing at Rainy Lake may be the best-kept secret in the state of Minnesota.
 As one of the premier fishing lakes in the Midwest, savvy anglers have praised Rainy Lake’s fast-paced fishing action throughout every season.
-Rainy Lake features thousands of islands, bays, and reefs over 225,000 acres of sky blue waters.
+Rainy Lake, the hotspot for Minnesota fishing trips, is in Voyageurs National Park (near International Falls), and features thousands of islands, bays, and reefs, not to mention over 225,000 acres of sky-blue waters.
 This favorable geography has created the ideal habitat for a wide range of fish species, which include:

 - Smallmouth bass